 Venous ulcers usually occur in the legs and mostly affect the elderly.
 They are thought to be due to venous hypertension caused by improper function of valves that exist in the veins to prevent blood from flowing backward.
 This dysfunction causes ischemia that, combined with reperfusion injury, leads to tissue damage and wounds.

-Pressure ulcers usually occur in people with conditions, such as paralysis, that inhibit movement of body parts commonly subjected to pressure—including heels, shoulder blades, and the sacrum.
+Pressure injuries usually occur in people with conditions, such as paralysis, that inhibit movement of body parts commonly subjected to pressure—including heels, shoulder blades, and the sacrum.
 Pressure ulcers are caused by ischemia that occurs when pressure on the tissue is greater than the pressure in capillaries, restricting blood flow into the area.
 Muscle tissue, which needs more oxygen and nutrients than skin does, shows the worst effects from prolonged pressure.
 As in other chronic ulcers, reperfusion injury damages tissue.